cinemascience/cinemac/readme.md

 # cinemac: C++ cinema library

+**This is under development** and has not been released yet.
+Use at your own risk.

 This is the repository for the `cinemac` library, a library of C++ based capabilities for Cinema.

 ## build instructions